mas-bandwidth/yojimbo/README.md

 # yojimbo

-**yojimbo** is a network library for client/server games with dedicated servers.
+**yojimbo** is a network library for client/server games written in C++.

 It's designed around the networking requirements of competitive multiplayer games like first person shooters.

 It has the following features:

-* Cryptographically secure authentication via [connect tokens](https://github.com/networkprotocol/netcode.io/blob/master/STANDARD.md)
+* Cryptographically secure authentication via [connect tokens](https://github.com/networkprotocol/netcode/blob/master/STANDARD.md)
 * Client/server connection management and timeouts
 * Encrypted and signed packets sent over UDP
+* Packet fragmentation and reassembly
 * Reliable-ordered messages and data blocks
-* Packet fragmentation and reassembly
 * Estimates of packet loss, latency and bandwidth usage

 yojimbo is stable and well tested having been used in AAA game projects for over 2 years now.